BadgeLabs/mocha-eslint/README.md

   slow: 1000,  // Defaults to the global mocha `slow` option

   // Consider linting warnings as errors and return failure
-  strict: true  // Defaults to `false`, only notify the warnings };
+  strict: true,  // Defaults to `false`, only notify the warnings

+  // Specify the mocha context in which to run tests
+  contextName: 'eslint',  // Defaults to `eslint`, but can be any string };

 // Run the tests